Who Is This Credit Card Best For?

 To redeem your points, simply search for the travel dates you want and select “Points” in the menu.
 Unfortunately, you’ll need to have enough points in your account to cover the cost of the trip—you can’t pay for a fare with a combination of points and dollars.
 This requirement limits the flexibility of your rewards.
 However, if you don’t have enough to cover an entire ticket, you can purchase fare and amenity upgrade coupons with your points instead.

-The worst redemption options are gift cards, which bring your point value down to 0.8 cent each—about a third less than if you redeem them for travel directly with Amtrak.
+The worst redemption options are gift cards, which bring your point value down to 0.8 cents each—about a third less than if you redeem them for travel directly with Amtrak.

-There are three keys to getting the most value from this card.
-First, make sure you earn the extra-valuable new cardmember bonus.
-Next, always use this card to pay for Amtrak travel purchases.
+There are two keys to getting the most value from this card.
+First, always use this card to pay for Amtrak travel purchases.
 Those purchases are worth the most rewards points—and the most TQPs, 5,000 of which you’ll need to reach the first tier of status in Amtrak’s loyalty program.
-Finally, redeem your rewards points for more Amtrak travel tickets.
+Also, redeem your rewards points for more Amtrak travel tickets.

 - 10% rebate on Amtrak food and drink purchases

 Bank of America isn’t particularly well-known for its excellent customer service.
-In fact, a 2019 J.D.
-Power survey awarded the bank a rating of “About average,” and it only ranked number seven out of 11 card issuers.
+In fact, a 2020 J.D.
+Power Retail Banking Satisfaction Study rated the bank slightly above the industry average.
+However, it did rank number three out of 11 card issuers.
 Bank of America does offer a few handy perks, however, such as a free FICO score, 24/7 customer service, and a well-regarded mobile app.